-First of all, let’s learn about Human Rights — what they are and where they came from.
+First of all, let’s learn about Human Rights — what they are and where they come from.
 Watch this excellent 10-minute video:

 https://www.humanrights.com/what-are-human-rights/